This week’s recreation calendar, highlights and scoreboard

 290 to 299 GAMES

-Doug Linn: Linn bowled 11 strikes in a row for a 290 game in the Little River Classic League at Little River Lanes.
+Brandon Bell and Tony Todd: Bell fell one pin short of perfection when he bowled a 299 game and Todd, after sparing in the first frame, bowled 11 strikes in a row for a 290 game in the South Beach Classic League at Surfside Bowling Center.

 LADIES 700 SERIES